Kenya - Orphan Care and Community

 About the Project

-Kenya's population is fairly literate for its level of poverty, with a literacy rate of about 85% because of its free primary education system which offers all children in Kenya 8 years of primary schooling.
-However, higher education is often not pursued because of the cost and high marks required to continue on.
+Kenya's population is fairly literate for its level of poverty.
+The literacy rate is about 85% because all children can attend primary school, which lasts for 8 years, free of charge.
+However, higher education is often not pursued because of the cost and high marks required for admission.

 Limuru and its surrounding areas have free public elementary schools for the local children, though they are often under-staffed, under-resourced, and over-crowded.
 The aim of this project is to provide these schools with bright, enthusiastic, and creative volunteers to support the schools in emphasizing the importance and value of education to the community and children with which our volunteers interact.

-Volunteers may also be working in an orphanage, built to support children affected by HIV/AIDS, poverty, physical or emotional abuse, or illness.
+Most of the children in the orphangeshave been affected by HIV/AIDS, poverty, physical or emotional abuse, or illness.
 The children here, ages 4-15, are in dire need of care and affection from the volunteers.
 Some of the children are developmentally delayed and benefit greatly from the individual attention volunteers are able to provide in regards to promoting development at their own pace.

 Volunteer Work and Contribution

-For volunteers working in the orphanages, your duties will be more focused on providing care and comfort for the children who are not yet in school, and helping with after school activities.
+Your duties will be focused on providing care and comfort for the children who are not yet in school and helping with after school activities.
 Your duties and responsibilities may include: